Harzu/rebrainme-webinar-gotest/README.md

-## Repository for golang test webinar
+## Repository for rebrainme webinar | golang tests

 use `make help` for info about run